 You want to apply for a mortgage, but you’re worried your credit history and score will make it difficult for you.
 Creating an account and keeping your subscription is 100% worth it if you want to keep an eye on your credit status and how you’ll appear to lenders.
 For more info on improving your credit score before you get a mortgage, read our Guide: How to improve your credit score before you apply for a mortgage.

 You’re struggling with credit issues, or have in the past.
 To make a positive difference to your credit score, you firstly need to get a thorough view of everything that affects it, and how the different credit referencing agencies score you. checkmyfile gives the most thorough overview, and also shows you all the info each different credit referencing agency uses to determine your score.

-Checkmyfile is different to other credit checkers because it shows you the information and scores from four separate agencies, rather than just one.
+checkmyfile is different to other credit checkers because it shows you the entire set of information and scores from four separate agencies, rather than just one.